CEED/libCEED/examples/solids/index.md

 3. The required storage and numerical representation can be smaller in the current configuration.

 Most of the benefit in case 3 can be attained solely by moving the Jacobian representation to the current configuration {cite}`davydov2020matrix`, though residual evaluation may also be slightly faster in current configuration.
-There are multiple commuting paths from the nonlinear weak form in initial configuration {math:numref}`hyperelastic-weak-form-initial` to the Jacobian weak form in current configuration {math:numref}`jacobian-weak-form-current`.
+There are multiple commuting paths from the nonlinear weak form in initial configuration {eq}`hyperelastic-weak-form-initial` to the Jacobian weak form in current configuration {eq}`jacobian-weak-form-current`.
 One may push forward to the current configuration and then linearize or linearize in initial configuration and then push forward, as summarized below.

 $$